Bakachuba/Block/README.md

 ## Tests

-Using Unittests
+Using Unittests with coverage library.
-created tests for:

-1) API.get
-   and
-2) DB models

 coverage library.
 commands to do:

-1) coverage run --source=. ./manage.py test blocks.tests
+1) `coverage run --source=. ./manage.py test blocks.tests`
-2) coverage report
+2) `coverage report`
-3) coverage html
+3) `coverage html`
    total cover = 81%

 ## Logs

-1) Logs have been added for navigating to the main page.
+1) Navigating to the main page.
-2) For API requests.
+2) API requests.
-3) For creating notes without navigating to the API.
+3) Creating notes without navigating to the API.
-4) For exception links
+4) Exception links.
-5) For SQL requests monitoring
+5) SQL requests monitoring

 Logs are in JSON format.